ellisonbg/py4science/book/whirlwind_tour.rst

 Numpy arrays are extremely flexible and powerful data structures.
-In the example below, we tackle the following questions about dollar trading volume in CROX -- the total dollars traded is approximately given by the product of the volume of shares traded (the *volume* field) times the price of the shares, given by the *close*.
-We can easily answer compute the average daily trading volume, the average over the last forty trading days, the largest day ever, the date of the largest day, the standard deviation of the trading volume, etc...
+In the example below, we analyze the dollar trading volume in CROX -- the *dollar trading volume* is closely approximated by the product of the volume of shares traded (the *volume* field) times the price of the shares, given by the *close*.
+We can easily compute the average daily trading volume, the average over the most recent forty trading days, the largest day ever, the date of the largest day, the standard deviation of the trading volume, etc...

 .. sourcecode:: ipython

-   # dv is the dollar volume traded
+   # dv is the dollar volume traded; it is an *array* of daily dollar
+   # volumes
    In [101]: dv = r.volume * r.close

    # the average and standard deviation of dv